How Do I Start Selling at the Farmers Market?

 Step 3: Figure out how you will transport your product – Farmers and pickup trucks are like barbecue and coleslaw, you just can’t have one without the other.
 However, an open pickup bed invites temperature fluctuations, plus exposure to rain, dirt, bird deposits and more.
 A camper top over the bed will protect against contaminants, but does little for temperature management.
 In my opinion, a small van is a better option.
 If I were starting a small farmers market venture, I would consider picking up a used van or minivan, preferably one with rear air conditioning, and convert it to a small cargo van by removing the rear seats.
 But however you decide to do it, try to keep product quality and food safety at the top of your priority list.

 Step 5: Learn about food safety – The last thing you want is for a customer to get sick from consuming something you sold them.
 This is not a hypothetical risk, there are many recorded instances of farmers market customers getting sick from consuming product they purchased.
 From planting to market, the practices you follow make the difference.
-Contact your local office of NC Cooperative Extension about training opportunities.
-You can also find some basic reference information here, here and here.
+Contact your local office of N.C.
+Cooperative Extension about training opportunities.
+You can also find some basic reference information from the NC Fresh Produce Safety website, from UT Extension and from University of Tennessee Food Safety.
 I also recommend that you consult with professional advisors about whether some type of liability insurance would be wise.

 Step 6: Learn about rules and regulations that may apply – For example, for certain products you need to charge sales tax.
 If you are selling products by weight, your scales need to be certified.
 The “egg law” spells out packaging, labeling and other requirements for egg sales.
 Meat must be processed and handled according to strict guidelines.
 Processed foods such as canned goods and baked goods have to be prepared and labeled properly.
 The specific market where you plan to sell will also have a set of rules that must be followed.
 Other rules and regulations could also apply depending on what you plan to sell.
 Do your research, and contact your Extension Agent for advice.